svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ## Vref connection

 A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) then, per pitch DAC, a pair of unity gain buffers for (required) kelvin connections.

-AD5781 datasheet uses AD8676 ($6.89/1) dual op-amp for Vref buffers, which is 12 uV Vos low noise rail-to-rail.
+AD5781 datasheet uses AD8676 (AD8676BRZ $6.89/1) dual op-amp for Vref buffers, which is 12uV typ 50uV max Vos, 2nA Ibias, very low noise rail-to-rail.
 R/R does not seem to be needed for a 5V output on ±12 or ±9.5 rails.
 Low input bias is specifically needed to achieve the rated performance.

+OPA2197ID (OPA2197ID $2.97/1) dual is 25uV typ 100uV max Vos, 5nA Ibias so twice as bad at half the price.

+OPA2186 another (OPA2186DR $2.22/10 newer, more available) option.
+1μV/10μV Vos!
+4.8 max nA over temp, 55pA @25C.

+OPA4187IPW (1μV/10μV TSSOP-14 $5.60/10 in stock) a bit expensive

 DAC input resistance is highly code-dependent.
 For AD5781ARUZ, lowest (around 5kΩ) which is 1mA at 5V.